openedx/edx-platform/docs/course_authors/source/advanced_problems.rst

 adjustments.
 Note that **this problem type is still a prototype and may not be supported in the future**, so you should use it with caution.

-***Note** If you want to use LaTeX to typeset mathematical expressions in problems that you haven't yet written, use any of the other problem templates together with `MathJax <http://www.mathjax.org>`_.
+.. note:: If you want to use LaTeX to typeset mathematical expressions
+          in problems that you haven't yet written, use any of the other problem templates together with `MathJax <http://www.mathjax.org>`_.
 For more information about how to create mathematical expressions in Studio using MathJax, see *A Brief Introduction to MathJax in Studio*.

 .. image:: Images/ProblemWrittenInLaTeX.gif